- Backend Agents and Services that process iModels and respond to events from iModelHub

 See the learning article for how to write backend code.

-The UI-specific part of an app is called the frontend.
+The UI-specific part of an app is called the frontend and always runs in a browser.
 The frontend should be concerned only with display and user interaction.

 The frontend makes requests on backend services to access iModel content.
 The frontend uses RpcInterfaces to communicate with the app's backend(s) and other services.
 The frontend should depend on